Isabel-Gan/quantifying-notebook-features/README.md

 `repo_analysis.py`: does a variety of analysis relating to the repository of the notebook

 `testing.py`: functionality to test all/single functions and compare results against manually detected features

 `execute_all.py`: script to run all functions on an entire dataset, outputs the data in csv files

+## directory information

+`output/`: includes the results of running `execute_all.py` on a dataset

+`output/test-runs/`: results of test runs of running `execute_all.py` (for testing errors in scripts)

+`output/complete-runs/`: results of complete runs of running `execute_all.py` (for actual data collection and analysis), also includes Jupyter notebooks that analyze the output for each complete run